Dugout (shelter): Iceland

 In Iceland, since time immemorial and well into the 20th century, most houses were partly dug down, with turf or sod walls built up and roofs made of timber and turf/sod.
 Turf was used because timber was scarce and expensive, and stone not practical before the advent of concrete.

 Italy

 Matera has gained international fame for its ancient town, the "Sassi di Matera" (meaning "stones of Matera"), which is UNESCO World Heritage Site since 1993.
 The Sassi are houses dug into the volcanic rock itself, known locally as "Tufo", which is characteristic of Basilicata and Apulia.

 Netherlands

 In the Netherlands the dugout (plaggenhut) was banned by the housing safety law of 1901.
 In some areas in the east of the country, people lived in dugouts into the 1960s.
 Dutch dugouts are constructed around an excavated pit with a roof made from heather sod, and front and back walls made from slabs of peat.
-Peat diggers and their families lived in these, in life-shortening conditions of poverty, damp and insect infestation.
 A small number of these huts survive, and can be seen in the open air museums of Arnhem, Schoonoord, Barger-Compascuum and Harkema.
 Modernized dugouts are available as tourist accommodation in several locations.